 4 hours later I received an e-mail from the hotel with my bill, but when I opened the attachment, unfortunately it was a bill preview, missing the bill number and tax summary, which is important for our accountant when I submit my expenses.
 So, I wrote back and asked for the official bill.
 When I did not receive an answer within 24 hours, I prompted them again, and then finally I received the bill, after interactions with 4 different employees.

 Had this happened in 1995, I would have totally been ok with it, as this was the status quo of systems at the time.
 However, as we enter 2017, when 95% of guests travel with smart phones, completely accustomed to super-fast and efficient service, this is no longer acceptable.
-Considering the hotel was running on the most expensive and widely adopted hotel system (Oracle’s Opera PMS), they should have been able to offer a customized and modern guest experience in line with their brand promise?
+Considering the hotel was running on the most expensive and widely adopted hotel system (Oracle’s Opera PMS), they should have been able to offer a customised and modern guest experience in line with their brand promise?

 So what should a guest experience in 2017 look like in our opinion?